 Despite been just 20 years old, Lisa became Jake’s full time carer which included her sorting out his medications and bathing and dressing him.

 Happy with what they saw, the pair moved in weeks later and were both assigned a support worker.
-Both Lisa and Jake agree that living in supported accommodation is the best place for them to be right now and feel safe and secure knowing that additional support is right there if and when they need it.
+Both Lisa and Jake agree that living in supported accommodation was the best place for them to be and felt safe and secure knowing that additional support was right there if and when they needed it.